lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### October 19, 2017

+CSECS conference consumes all!!
+Olli wouldn't want this project to stress me out.

 ### October 1 2017

 Need to remember to write tests first, then write pseudocode, THEN try to write actual code -- when I follow that process it makes things work much better and makes thinking much easier.